mirrored-chameleon/SwiftNN/README.md

 ## 🥳 Have Fun!

 Good luck building upon this repository!
 I look forward to reviewing your pull requests and contributions.
 I hope you enjoy experimenting with this architecture as much as I enjoyed designing it.
 Have fun!

+### A note about the file headers
+You may notice Xcode-style file headers at the top of some SwiftNN source files.
+These were added manually for consistency with Swift/Xcode projects.
+SwiftNN was developed primarily on a Windows 2-in-1 laptop using VS Code.